danoseun/gb-case-manager/README.md

 Currently, there are no tests for this project.

 ## Outstandings
-* The function that sends email reminders for tasks due need to  include a link to the task due but currently it does not.
-The email only says the task is due but does not which tasks it is.
+* The email reminder for tasks due need to include a link to the task for reference but currently it does not.
+The email only says the task is due but does not specify which task it is.

-* There was a talk about putting resources inside folders.
+* There was a talk about organising resources inside folders.
 That maybe looked into.

 * When updates are made, resources also need to be attached with it.
 Currently, resources can't be attached with updates.

-* Admin would also like to get upadates of weekly activities.
+* Admin(s) would also like to get upadates of weekly activities.